Scholarships For Women

 Maria Goeppert Mayer Award

-Who Should Apply: Early-career women with a Ph.D. in physics who want to share their research at conferences and professional gatherings.
+The Maria Goeppert Mayer Award offers financial support to early-career women with a Ph.D. in physics who wish to present their research at conferences and professional gatherings.
 The award includes $5,000 and travel expenses, helping women gain visibility and recognition in the field of physics.
+The deadline is June 2.

 Women at Microsoft Scholarship

-Who Should Apply: Women and non-binary high school seniors pursuing an undergraduate degree in computer science, engineering, or another STEM field are strongly encouraged to apply.
-Applicants should have at least a 3.0 GPA (on a 4.0 scale).
+The Women at Microsoft Scholarship is open to women and non-binary high school seniors pursuing an undergraduate degree in computer science, engineering, or another STEM field.
+Applicants must have a minimum GPA of 3.0 (on a 4.0 scale).
+Award amounts and application deadlines vary.

 Society of Women Engineers Scholarship

-Who Should Apply: Female-identifying students pursuing careers in engineering, computer science, or engineering technology.
+The Society of Women Engineers (SWE) awards scholarships ranging from $1,000 to $5,000 to female-identifying students pursuing careers in engineering, computer science, or engineering technology.
 Open to both undergraduate and graduate students, SWE supports women breaking into male-dominated tech fields.
+The application deadline is March 31.

 The Patsy Takemoto Mink Education Foundation Award